 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 Contaminants may be found in drinking water that may cause taste, color, or odor problems.
 These types of problems are not necessarily causes for health concerns.
 For more information on taste, odor, or color of drinking water, please contact the system's business office.
-This report, also referred to as a Consumer Confidence Report (CCR) is your water quality report for the results of the most current water testing from 2018 through 2022.
+This report also referred to as a Consumer Confidence Benort (CCB) is your water quality.